 2-3 Connect to Greywater Stub-Out

-Connect the Flotender Greywater Filter to the building’s greywater stub-out using the included PVC pipe and flexible coupling.
+Connect the Flotender Greywater Processor to the building’s greywater stub-out using the included PVC pipe and flexible coupling.

 2-4 Connect the Overflow